Oneirical/The-Games-Foxes-Play/design/Development Logs/23-08-04 - Logic Paths.md

 I have hauled myself back from confusion into fanatic creation.
 And with this state of mind comes insane reworks and reimaginings...

+For a quick showcase, **[here is a video showing off pretty much everything in this post.](https://vid.puffyan.us/embed/990epP62SbU)**

 # Sparks of Logic Surge Through Synapses

 *Yet* again, the game's core "Axiom" mechanic has been rebuilt from the ground up.
 Each Soul now contains a Logic Map, which is basically a little electrical circuit.
 Current begins at certain nodes when something happens, and travels through the network, causing various effects, until there is nothing left to trigger.